Araby View in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 9, 1963.

 Location.
 39° 21.426′ N, 77° 23.447′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is on Baker Valley Road, 0.3 miles south of Araby Church Road, on the right when traveling south.
+It is in Araby View.
+It is on Baker Valley Road 0.3 miles south of Araby Church Road, on the right when traveling south.
 This marker is located on the grounds of the Thomas Farm, stop 4 on the Auto-Tour route.
 Touch for map.
 Marker is at or near this postal address: 4501 Baker Valley Road, Frederick MD 21704, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Civilians Under Siege (here, next to this marker); 10th Vermont Monument (approx. 0.3 miles away); State of Pennsylvania Monument (approx. 0.3 miles away); Final Stand (approx. 0.3 miles away); Clustered Spires of Frederick (approx. half a mile away); History of the Monocacy River Valley (approx. half a mile away); The Battle That Saved Washington (approx. half a mile away); Ambush (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Civilians Under Siege (here, next to this marker); A Bold Plan (here, next to this marker); 10th Vermont Monument (approx. 0.3 miles away); State of Pennsylvania Monument (approx. 0.3 miles away); Final Stand (approx. 0.3 miles away); Clustered Spires of Frederick (approx. half a mile away); History of the Monocacy River Valley (approx. half a mile away); The Battle That Saved Washington (approx. half a mile away).
 Touch for a list and map of all markers in Frederick.

 More about this marker.
 This marker replaced an older marker at this location, titled "Federal Retreat" (see nearby markers)